Thomas Lawrence: Childhood and early career

 It was during the family's six-year stay at the Black Bear Inn that Lawrence senior began to make use of his son's precocious talents for drawing and reciting poetry.
 Visitors would be greeted with the words "Gentlemen, here's my son—will you have him recite from the poets, or take your portraits?"
 Among those who listened to a recitation from Tom, or Tommy as he was called, was actor David Garrick.

-Lawrence's formal schooling was limited to two years at The Fort, a school in Bristol, when he was six to eight; and a little tuition in French and Latin from a dissenting minister.
-He also became accomplished in dancing, fencing, boxing and billiards.
+Lawrence's formal schooling was limited to two years at The Fort, a school in Bristol, when he was six to eight, and a little tuition in French and Latin from a dissenting minister.
+He also became accomplished in dancing, fencing, boxing, and billiards.
 By age ten his fame had spread sufficiently for him to receive a mention in Daines Barrington's Miscellanies as "without the most distant instruction from anyone, capable of copying historical pictures in a masterly style".
 But once again Lawrence senior failed as a landlord; in 1779, he was declared bankrupt and the family moved to Bath.
 From this point on, Lawrence supported his parents with his portrait work.

 The family settled at 2 Alfred Street in Bath, and the young Lawrence established himself as a portraitist in pastels.
 His oval portraits, for which he was soon charging three guineas, were about 12 inches by 10 inches (30 by 25 centimetres), and usually portrayed a half-length.
-His sitters included the Duchess of Devonshire, Sarah Siddons, Sir Henry Harpur (of Calke Abbey, Derbyshire, who offered to send Lawrence to Italy, but Lawrence senior refused to part with his son), Warren Hastings, and Sir Elijah Impey.
+His sitters included Georgiana Cavendish, Duchess of Devonshire, Sarah Siddons, Sir Henry Harpur (of Calke Abbey, Derbyshire, who offered to send Lawrence to Italy, but Lawrence senior refused to part with his son), Warren Hastings, and Sir Elijah Impey.
 Talented, charming and attractive (and surprisingly modest) Lawrence was popular with Bath residents and visitors.
 Artists William Hoare and Mary Hartley gave him encouragement.
 Wealthy people allowed him to study their collections of paintings, and Lawrence's drawing of a copy of Raphael's Transfiguration was awarded a silver-gilt palette and a prize of 5 guineas by the Society of Arts in London.